Shoreline Master Program Update

 What's Happening Now?

-The Washington Department of Ecology's public comment period on the recent updates to the City of Seattle's Shoreline Master Program closed on November 4, 2013.
+The Washington Department of Ecology's public comment period on the January 2013 updates to the City of Seattle's Shoreline Master Program closed on November 4, 2013.
+We provided the Department of Ecology with a response to those comments.

 If you have questions for the Department of Ecology regarding this process please contact: